-PHYSICAL LOCATION DETAILS Spill location name Latitude of spill location Longitude of spill location County Regional Water Quality Control Board VOLUMES BY DESTINATION Volume Spilled (Gallons) Volume Recovered (Gallons) 2.a/2.b Estimated spill volume that reached a separare storm drain that flows to a surface body of water?
-(If all recovered, this is a Category 1) 2.c/2d Estimated spill volume that directly reached a drainage channel that flows to a surface water body?
+PHYSICAL LOCATIO N DETA AILS Spill location name Latitude of spill location Longitude of spill location County Regional Water Quality Control Board VOLUMES BY DESTINATION Volume Spilled (Gallons) Volume Recovered (Gallons) 2.a/2.b Estimated spill volume that reached a separate storm drain that flows to a surface body of water?
+(If r all recovered, this is a Category 1) 2.c/2d Estimated spill volume that directly reached a drainage channel that flows to a surface water body?
 (Any volume spilled is a Category 1) 2.e/2.f Estimated spill volume discharged directly to a surface water body?
-(Any volume spilled is a Catego 2.g/2.h Estimated spill volume discharged to land?
-(Includes discharges directly to land, and discharges storm drain system or drainage channel that flows to storm water infiltration/retention structure, field, or oth non-surface water location.
-Also, includes backups to building structures). a ner Volume Spilled Volume Recovered Total Volume Spilled (Verify this matches the table in between 2.h and 3 in CIWQS) • Information that was relied on to estimate the volume that r reached surface v waters (if applicable):
+(Any volume spilled is a Categor y 1) 2.g/2.h Estimated spill volume discharged to land?
+(Includes discharges directly to land, and discharges to storm drain system or drainage channel that flows to a storm water infiltration/retention structure, field, or oth non-surface water location.
+Also, includes backups to building structures). a Volume Spilled Volume Recovered Total Volume Spilled (Verify this matches the table in between 2.h and 3 in CIWQS) Information that was relied on to estimate the volume that rea ached surface v vaters (if applicable):